 Personal liability

 Your homeowners liability coverage pays the damages if someone is injured on your property or who suffers property damage as a result of you, your family members or your pets.
-It also pays court costs if you are sued.
-Many home policies offer a minimum of $100,000 in liability protection, but you can increase this amount and experts recommend that you do.
+It also pays court costs if you are used.

 Loss of use or additional living expenses (ALE)